zerbio2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6: chmod u+x,g+o,o+x hello script will give execuation permission to current user and group, and read permission to other users.

+Task 7: chmod ugo+x hello will give permission to all owner, group and other users.

+Task 8: chmod 007 hello will set no permission to all owner, group and other to hello file.